UBC-LA-Hackathon/student-dashboard/5-Create-Advanced-Data-Viz.md

 Don't want to build new features for the heatmap?
 That's okay!

 #### Intermediate
-* Create a degree planning tool that shows students what courses they are eligible to register for, given a list of courses in Canvas students have completed.
+* Create a degree planning tool that shows students what courses they are eligible to register for, given a list of courses in Canvas students have completed and the [degree requirments data (CSV)](TODO: LINK)
+*

 #### Advanced
+*

 ## Next step